 Conditions of Acceptability

 One important aspect of SPDs that is often misunderstood is the difference between a “listed” SPD and a “recognized component”.
-A listed SPD is one that has met all of the requirements of the UL 1449 standard (regardless of the edition).
-A recognized component SPD is one that may not have been subjected to all the requirements of the UL 1449 standard and is assigned “conditions of acceptability”.
-Contact the SPD manufacturer to determine the conditions of acceptability.
+A listed SPD is one that has met all of the requirements of the ANSI/UL 1449 standard (regardless of the edition).
+A recognized component SPD is one that may not have been subjected to all the requirements of the ANSI/UL 1449 standard and is assigned “conditions of acceptability” (CoA).
+The customer / installer should be aware any CoA, as if they are not followed, a hazardous condition may be created.
+Contact the SPD manufacturer to determine if any CoA exist.

 When a suppression component fails, it most often does so as a short, causing current to begin flowing through the failed component.
 The amount of current available to flow through this failed component is a function of the available fault current and is driven by the power system.

 Fault current conditions occur during short-circuit episodes in a distribution system.
 For example, suppose the insulation on two, phase conductors is failing.
 If the conductors come in contact with each other, a large amount of current will flow through this touching connection or short.
 During this “phase fault,” or “phase short,” large levels of current – possibly over 100 kA– flow through the conductors, fuses, circuit breakers and any other devices connected in the fault path.
 Unlike surge currents that occur in microseconds, faults can last a quarter cycle or even longer.

 Available Interrupting Current (AIC) Ratings